Samsung/tizen-docs/docs/application/dotnet/guides/nui/visuals.md

 | `OrientationCorrection` | `bool`         | No       | Specifies whether to automatically correct the orientation based on the Exchangeable Image File (EXIF) data.
 The default value is `true`.              |
 | `Atlasing`          | `bool`             | No       | Specifies whether to use the texture atlas or not.
 The default value is `false`.                                                                       |

-The following example illustrates how to use the `ImageVisual`.
+The following example illustrates how to use `ImageVisual`.
 The image is placed in an `images` subdirectory under the `res` directory.
 The absolute path to the application shared resource directory can be resolved by `Tizen.Applications.Application.Current.DirectoryInfo.Resource`.
-For more information, see [Tizen.Applications.Application](https://samsung.github.io/TizenFX/latest/api/Tizen.Applications.Application.html) and [Tizen.Applications.DirectoryInfo](https://samsung.github.io/TizenFX/latest/api/Tizen.Applications.DirectoryInfo.html):
+For more information, see the [Tizen.Applications.Application](https://samsung.github.io/TizenFX/latest/api/Tizen.Applications.Application.html) class and the [Tizen.Applications.DirectoryInfo](https://samsung.github.io/TizenFX/latest/api/Tizen.Applications.DirectoryInfo.html) class:
    ```csharp
    string _imageUrl = Tizen.Applications.Application.Current.DirectoryInfo.Resource + "images/";